MerHS/sparch-coq/README.md

 # sparch-coq
-Reconstruct SpArch from Coq/Gallina
+Reconstruct SpArch from C-light && Coq/Gallina

 ## How to install

-I tested it only from Linux (Ubuntu/Arch).
+I tested it on Linux only (Ubuntu/Arch).

 1. Install OCaml compiler and OPAM (OCaml Package manager)
 2. Install Coq and Libraries (this requires quite a long time)